jakDev003/DotFiles/README.md

+# Description

+These are my dotfiles for various applications.

+- Vim
+  - These are barebones configs, with just enough to make it look pretty. :-)
+- NeoVim
+  - These are fully featured configs, making this basically an IDE with autocomplete, error checking, advanced file searching and more!

-# DotFiles
+# Installation

+## Vim

-## Installation Location
+### Installation Location

-To install copy everything from the 'dotfiles' directory into the appropriate directory for your OS.
+To install copy everything from the 'dotfiles/vim' directory into the appropriate directory for your OS.

 Linux:
-~/.config/nvim/
+"~/etc/vim/vimrc.local"

 Windows:
-~\AppData\Local\nvim
+"C:\Program Files\Vim_vimrc"

+## Neovim

+### Installation Location

+To install copy everything from the 'dotfiles/nvim' directory into the appropriate directory for your OS.

+Linux:
+"~/.config/nvim/"

+Windows:
+"~\AppData\Local\nvim"

-#### Required external packages
+### Required external packages

 - install language servers:
   - npm install -g vscode-languageserver